Yashkashyap619/End-to-end-Data-Analytics-project/README.md

 # ***Project Overview***
 This project showcases the entire data analysis process for a bike store, from database creation and data extraction to visualization.
 Key activities include:
+### Creating Databases:

-- Creating Databases: Production database containing information on brands, categories, products, and stores.
+- Production database containing information on brands, categories, products, and stores.
-                      Sales database containing details about staff, order items, customers, orders, and stores.
+- Sales database containing details about staff, order items, customers, orders, and stores.

--SQL Queries: Writing SQL queries to extract and create insightful tables that provide meaningful analysis.
+- SQL Queries: Writing SQL queries to extract and create insightful tables that provide meaningful analysis.

--Excel Integration: Using ODBC to connect MySQL to MS Excel, importing data, and creating pivot tables for a dynamic, interactive dashboard.
+- Excel Integration: Using ODBC to connect MySQL to MS Excel, importing data, and creating pivot tables for a dynamic, interactive dashboard.

--Power BI Visualization: Importing data from Excel into Power BI to create a different, more interactive dashboard with advanced visualization tools.
+- Power BI Visualization: Importing data from Excel into Power BI to create a different, more interactive dashboard with advanced visualization tools.

 # ***Data Sources***